sraashis/easytorch/README.md

 ### Run as:

 `python script.py -ph train -b 512 -e 10 -gpus 0`

-One can directly pass args as below.
+One can also directly pass arguments as below which overrides all.
 ```python
 from easytorch import EasyTorch